-Percentage of Students Scoring Silver or Higher on Career-Ready Credential
+Percentage of Students Scoring Silver or Higher on Career-Ready Credential who receive a high school diploma between June 16 of the previous school year and June 15 of the school year just completed.

 Number and percentage of students earning a Silver, Gold, or Platinum National Career Readiness Certificate after taking WorkKeys and WIN exams.